Southern Province, Sri Lanka: Major population centres

+Ethnicity and religion

+The Southern Province has a population of 2,606,679.
+The province is dominated by Sinhalese, with a small Moor and Tamil minority.

 Landmarks

 Important landmarks of the Southern Province include the wildlife sanctuaries of the Yala and Udawalawe National Parks.
 Ussangoda in Ambalantota is a panoramic view of the beach and the sea, and the holy city of Kataragama, and the ancient cities of Tissamaharama, Kirinda and Galle.
 (Although Galle is an ancient city, almost nothing survives from before the Portuguese invasion.)
 During the Portuguese period there were two famous Sinhalese poets called Andare who was from Dickwella and Gajaman Nona who was from Denipitiya in Matara District, composing poems on common man.

 The Southern Province was seriously affected by the tsunami in 2004.
 The province is going through a rebuilding process.